-- Approve Minutes of the GHI Closed Meeting Held on February 20, 2025 Approve Minutes of the GHI Closed Meeting Held on March 6, 2025 the following link:

-GHI Open Meeting - starts after GHI Closed Meeting - open to members and visitors - a) Statement of Closed Meeting Held on March 25, 2025, March 27, 2025, & April 3, 2025 - b) Approve Minutes of the GHI Open Meeting Held on March 6, 2025 c) Review of Assignment of Units Policy - d) Dissolution of the Sustainability Sub-Committee - e) Exception Request 6-B Ridge - f) Motion to Hold a Closed Meeting on April 17, 2025 Members and visitors who wish to attend the Open meetings must register in advance via $\underline{https://us06web.zoom.us/meeting/register/tZwtd-uuqzoiG9XHGq9rswP\N9LZj33gbi9r}$ After registering, you will receive a confirmation email containing information about joining
+PRELIMINARY AGENDA Meetings of the GHI Board of Directors on April 3, 2025 - GHI Closed Meeting starts at 7:00 p.m. closed to members and visitors a) Approve Minutes of the GHI Closed Meeting Held on February 20, 2025 - b) Approve Minutes of the GHI Closed Meeting Held on March 6, 2025 c) Financial Matters GHI Open Meeting - starts after GHI Closed Meeting - open to members and visitors - a) Statement of Closed Meeting Held on March 25, 2025, March 27, 2025, & April 3, 2025 - b) Approve Minutes of the GHI Open Meeting Held on March 6, 2025 - Review of Assignment of Units Policy - d) Dissolution of the Sustainability Sub-Committee - e) Exception Request 6-B Ridge - f) Motion to Hold a Closed Meeting on April 17, 2025 Members and visitors who wish to attend the Open meetings must register in advance via the following link: https://us0fiweb.zoom.us/meeting/register/tZwtd-unqooiG9XHGq9rswP_N9LZj33gbi9r After registering, you will receive a confirmation email containing information about joining the meeting.